Existence of Equilibria in Large Competitive Markets with Bads, Production and Comprehensive Externalities: Introduction

-\item If consumers' preferences are weakly continuous,\footnote{For a previous application of the weak topology to externalities, see \citet{cornet05}.} we {\em push down} the equilibrium of the Loeb economy to an equilibrium of the original measure space economy (\cref{standardmain}).\footnote{The push down makes use of a nonstandard characterization of the standard part with respect to the weak topology that, to our knowledge, has not previously appeared in the literature.
-It involves taking a conditional expectation in the Loeb measure space with respect to the $\sigma$-algebra of inverse images of sets that are measurable in the original measure space.} \end{enumerate}
+\item If consumers' preferences are weakly continuous,\footnote{For previous applications of the weak topology, see \citet{kv84} and \citet{cornet05}.} we {\em push down} the equilibrium of the Loeb economy to an equilibrium of the original measure space economy (\cref{standardmain}).\footnote{The push down makes use of a nonstandard characterization of the standard part with respect to the weak topology that, to our knowledge, has not previously appeared in the literature.
+It involves taking a conditional expectation in the Loeb measure space with respect to the $\sigma$-algebra of inverse images of sets that are measurable in the original measure space.} \end{enumerate} From this perspective, nonstandard analysis is not simply a technical device but a conceptual tool: it provides a bridge between finite general equilibrium models—where existence is well understood—and measure-theoretic economies, where direct arguments are often more involved.
+While alternative proofs based on standard methods may exist in principle, our approach offers a systematic route to the result that may be useful for studying other problems in large economies with similar structural features.